-A larger Advisory Committee made up of deans/directors/other leaders from the three initial community engagement groups to address policy issues, along with the Project Manager and the Chairs of designated working groups.
-How Many?
+Advisory Committee: A larger Advisory Committee made up of deans/directors/other leaders from the three initial community engagement groups to address policy issues, along with the Project Manager and the Chairs of designated working groups.

+The Advisory Committee would review and recommend policies associated with funding, sustainability, and program development.

+During year three of the pilot, the Advisory Committee working with the Executive Committee will develop recommendations for a sustainable governance structure for continuing DPLA in Ohio engagement.

+How Many members?

-Cutting across these organizational engagement groups, we propose statewide working groups based on practitioner expertise in metadata and advocacy.
+Working Groups: Cutting across these organizational engagement groups, we propose statewide working groups based on practitioner expertise in metadata and advocacy.
 The Chairs of these working groups would sit on the Advisory Committee.
 How Many WG and how many members?
 What about Technology?
 Which current working groups will transition to three year working groups?

-During year three of the pilot, the Steering Committee will develop the final recommendations for a sustainable governance structure for continuing DPLA in Ohio engagement.

 Legal documents needed: